 To see this, consider the example of deciding whether an object in the environment is a friend or foe.
 Suppose we have two different implementations of the function that needs to be computed to successfully achieve this recognition.
-One of these implementations, Athlon Alan, can compute this function in less than a second given it's architecture, computational primitives, and so on.
-The other implementation, Intel Alan, takes nearly 10 minutes to perform the same computation because it's architecture, computational primitives, and so on aren't optimized for this kind of computation.
-In other words, the computational complexity of the algorithm on the second implementation is significantly higher than on the first implementation.^[4] Of course, if the object is a foe, Intel Alan may not have the 10 minutes required to make this decision and thus may not ever exhibit this cognitive behavior.
-As a result, it is computational complexity, not function, that determines possible cognitive behavior.
-Merely noting the class of abstract functions computable by Intel Alan won't tell us much about Intel Alan's actual cognitive behavior.
+One of these implementations, Athlon Alan, can compute this function in less than a second given its architecture, computational primitives, etc. The other implementation, Intel Alan, takes nearly 10 minutes to perform the same computation because its architecture, computational primitives, etc., aren't optimized for this kind of computation.
+In other words, the computational complexity of the algorithm on the second implementation is significantly higher than on the first implementation.
+Of course, if the object is a foe, Intel Alan may not have the 10 minutes required to make this decision and thus may not ever exhibit this cognitive behaviour.
+As a result, it is computational complexity, not function, which determines possible cognitive behaviour.
+Merely noting the class of abstract functions computable by Intel Alan won't tell us much about Intel Alan's actual cognitive behaviour.